choria-legacy/marionette-collective/website/reference/plugins/rpcutil.md

 ---
 # {{page.title}}

-As of version _0.4.9_ we include an agent with a few utilities and helpers there to assist in retrieving information about the running mcollectived.
+We include an agent with a few utilities and helpers there to assist in retrieving information about the running mcollectived.

 We aim to add the ability to initiate reloads and so forth in this agent too in future, this will require further internal refactoring though.